St. Vincent and the Grenadines: The Island Country

 St. Vincent and the Grenadines are unspoiled.

 Bequia, (pronounced Beckway) just nine miles from St. Vincent, has a tradition of boat building, fishing and whaling.
-Explore Bequia’s maritime tradition at The Bequia Maritime Museum, and discover why it’s the model sailboat capital of the world.
-Visit Old Hegg Turtle Sanctuary or tour Firefly Plantation and enjoy superb island fare at their restaurant.
-Indulge at the Bequia beach Hotel and Spa.
+Hire a car and guide to explore the island.
+Learn about Bequia’s maritime tradition at The Bequia Maritime Museum, and discover why it’s the model sailboat capital of the world.
+Visit hatchlings at Old Hegg Turtle Sanctuary or tour Firefly Plantation then sample island specialties at their restaurant.

 Mustique is synonymous with luxury, grand villas and an exclusive hotel.
 Visitors can come ashore only with permission from the Mustique Company.
 Take a taxi tour to appreciate this privatre, perfectly manicured island.
 Go horseback riding or rent a mule to explore on your own.
 Bring/wear your bathing suit to swim and sun on lovely white sand beaches.